Toward Green and Smart Manufacturing

 Eco Machining of Sintered Tungsten Carbide

 This is a collaborative work with Prof. Moriwaki and DIJET Industrial.
-Tungsten Carbide have extremely high hardness and wear-resistivity, which is expected to be applied widly to dies and molds in the near future.
-We are focusing on developing an efficient machining method of Tungsten Carbide, and examining the machinability and some properties of CBN tools and also diamond-coated carbide cutting tools.
+Tungsten Carbide possesses exceptionally high hardness and wear resistance, making it anticipated to be broadly applied to dies and molds in the imminent future.
+Our focus is on developing an efficient machining method for Tungsten Carbide, as well as examining the machinability and various properties of CBN tools and diamond-coated carbide cutting tools.

 • Machinability of Sintered Tungsten Carbide Tools in Milling Process